davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 [2020-08-28T13:18:05Z INFO  data_collection_rust] Written one file with key: 1e0f9ca5-d2fe-44a0-801b-869bee21233c
 ```

-We can do this be making the thread this process run in sleep for some time.
+We can do this be making the thread this process runs in sleep for some time.

 So let's import this functionality.

 ``` diff
  use serde::{Deserialize, Serialize};